The Pietist Schoolman Podcast

 The first, twelve-episode season wrapped up last August.
 It extended and expanded the conversation that began with our book, The Pietist Vision of Christian Higher Education.

-On January 7, 2016 we kicked off a second season, in which Mark Pattie and I are thinking aloud through the writing of our new book, since retitled The Pietist Option: Hope for the Renewal of Christianity.
+In early 2016 a second season featured Mark Pattie and I are thinking aloud through the writing of our new book, since retitled The Pietist Option: Hope for the Renewal of Christianity.
 (From InterVarsity Press, it should be out by the end of the year.)

 Other Podcasts and Webisodes

 In collaboration with several talented colleagues, I’ve produced several other podcast and webisode series for Bethel University that can be found on iTunes U and YouTube: